AthulyaMohanan/AthulyaMohanan/README.md

 - 👋 Hi, I’m @AthulyaMohanan
-- 👀 I’m interested in learning to code
+- 👀 coding for fun projects
-- 🌱 I’m currently learning HTML and System Design
+- 🌱 System Design
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - email

 <!---